sams52s/Coding-Interview-Preparation-Plan/Java & Spring Interview Preparation/JAVA/Java Fundamentals/Java Array.md

-# 📘 Advanced Guide to Arrays in Java
+# 📘 Arrays in Java

 ## 🔍 Overview
 Arrays in Java are foundational data structures that store a fixed-size collection of elements of the same type.
 While simple in nature, arrays have deep performance implications and many advanced features worth understanding.